NYU SPS · May 2026 Prepared by Erin Callihan

 Share of Voice by School

 The opportunity: When AI explains NYU's flexible, online, working-adult programs, it cites "New York University" generically — not SPS.
-Reframing SPS as "NYU's front door for working professionals" in central NYU and partner content forces precise attribution.
+Reframing SPS as "NYU's front door for career changers and career builders" in central NYU and partner content forces precise attribution.

 Average Position in AI Responses